 - The commands you want to use need another package installed first.
 (And quite often, that package you need to install depends on other packages as well.)

 - The commands you want to use are for a different version of the packages you’re using.

-So basically, almost all of your setup problems are due to wrong Linux version, or need to open firewalls, or you need to install some packages.
+So basically, almost all of your setup problems are due to wrong Linux version, or need to open firewalls, or you need to install/re-install some packages.

 And now for the web servers you set up to USE.

 Servers that you actually plan to use for live sites are called PRODUCTION servers.
-In the development world, you use them to label servers that actually serve live websites to real users.
+In the development world, this term is used to label servers that actually serve live websites to real users.
 These are obviously more critical in management than a development server or test server.